dave5/heterocera-server/README.md

 ## Introduction

-Hetrocera Server is an implementation of an associative memory system.
+Hetrocera is an implementation of an associative memory system.
 It is inspired by the concept of a [tuple space](http://en.wikipedia.org/wiki/Tuple_space) and by the work of [David Gelernter](http://en.wikipedia.org/wiki/David_Gelernter) (outlined in his book [Mirror Worlds](http://www.amazon.com/Mirror-Worlds-Software-Universe-Shoebox-How/dp/019507906X)).

-Hetrocera Server is designed to enable easy communication in heterogeneous environments (e.g. Arduino applications and web applications).
+Hetrocera is designed to enable easy communication in heterogeneous environments (e.g. Arduino applications and web applications).
 This is done by treating the memory space as a web server - where address locations are URLs.
 Heterocera will handle single value, rich JSON structures and files.

-By reducing all interactions to http GET and POST action even simple platforms can record and retrieve data.
+By reducing all interactions to HTTP GET and POST requests even simple platforms can record and retrieve data.

 This is not meant to be a NoSQL system.
 It is designed to: